 At Smith today, caps and gowns are worn at Commencement to symbolize unity and academic achievement.
 Academic dress is believed to have originated at medieval British universities.
-At Smith’s first commencement in 1879, caps and gowns were considered ill-suited to the pioneer spirit of the college.
+At Smith’s first Commencement in 1879, caps and gowns were considered ill-suited to the progressive spirit of the college.
 Over time, however, traditional academic regalia came into favor.

 Gowns are usually designed according to the degree held by the wearer.
 Bachelor’s gowns have long, pointed sleeves; master’s gowns have fuller, closed sleeves with a slit at the arm or wrist.
 Doctor’s robes are often worn open and have velvet edging down the front and three velvet bars across each sleeve.
 The length of the hood and the width of its velvet border indicate the wearer's highest academic degree.